walkerlj0/encode-solidity2/template/README.md

 ```

 # Set up a Hardhat Project
-In order to set up hardhat project you may have cloned, you will first have to run the command `yarn install`, then you can try building it with `yarn hardhat init`
+In order to set up hardhat project you may have cloned, you will first have to run the command `yarn install`, then you can try building it with `yarn hardhat compile`

 # Set the npm version with nvm
 List versions with `nvm ls-remote`